 A quick check: look at the last 30 days of your work.
 Which roles got the most energy?
 Which got the least?
 That distribution tells you where the Genius process needs to go next.

 Among Superachievers, the five roles are not a management theory.
-They are a daily reality — and the builders who thrive are the ones who honestly assess which role is starving and feed it before it takes down the theater.
+They are a daily reality — and the builders who thrive are the ones who honestly assess which role is starving, which one AI is now quietly running on their behalf (well or badly), and which one is the next bottleneck.
+Feed the starving one.
+Audit the automated one.
+Decide the next call yourself, before the agent decides it for you.